andreclaudino/dataset_loader/README.md

 here:

-* `base_path` is the path for the directory containing partitioned data structure
+* `base_path` is the path for the directory containing a partitioned data structure
 * `extension` is the extension of files to load
-* `loader_function` is a function which kows how to load a single file and return in a dictionary format
+* `loader_function` is a function which knows how to load a single file and return in a dictionary format
 * `ignore_partitions`, if `True`, the partitions discovered will not be inserted in data as columns.

-An example of `loader_function` for numpy *npy* files wich contains a single dictionary is:
+An example of `loader_function` for numpy *npy* files which contains a single dictionary is:

 ```python
 import numpy as np